Brunozhon/webPong/README.md

 Play my recreation of [Pong](https://brunozhon.github.io/webPong/) here!
 I learned a lot about the `<canvas>` element while I was working on this project!
 (And I might've stolen some bouncy ball code from MDN, too.)

+This is part one of a series called Pong in Every Language.
+Part two is [over here](https://github.com/Brunozhon/fs-pong).

 ## Installation

 No installation needed!
 [Play online right now!](https://brunozhon.github.io/webPong/)